yosemitebandit/setbot/readme.md

 and save screenshots (see `download_cards.py`)
 * an ipython notebook generates more images and data (`generate_input_data.ipynb`):
   * images are cropped,
-  * intensified,
+  * resized,
   * rotated,
-  * resized (shrunk),
-  * blurred,
+  * obfuscated,
+  * their white balance is shifted,
-  * and greyscaled
+  * and blurred
-  * the rgb and greyscaled images are converted to separate npy files
+  * the rgb images are converted to separate npy data files
+* a keras CNN trains on ~200k cards --
+typically for about 8hrs on an 8 core digital ocean box to get >90% accuracy (see `cnn_with_generator.py`)
+* `camera.py` finds cards via thresholding
+and sends them through the trained model to understand their characteristics, then the `set_the_game.py` module helps identify a set

+#### old notebooks
-* create various models to classify the properties of each card
+* I created various models to classify the properties of each card
   * one neural network guesses how many shapes are present in an input image (`detect_number.ipynb`) -- 94% accurate
   * another model guesses the color of the shapes (`detect_color.ipynb`) -- 95% accurate